griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 From Authors:- Duncan McGregor & Nat Pryce

-This is a reference to the first printed edition August 2021 (401 pages)
+This is a reference to the first O'Reilly printed edition (ISBN: 9781492082279) August 2021 (401 pages)

 The printed book also contains the Bibliography and Index pages